Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/original/en/how-to-build-original-bots.md

 It does not need every historical detail.

-It does not need decorative lore that never changes behavior.
+It does not need decorative lore that never influences behavior.

-What it needs is the world as a playable system.
+What it needs is a world designed as a playable system.

-That means I define the parts of the setting that change how people behave, survive, connect, hide, obey, rebel, desire, trust, or attach.
+That means I define the parts of the setting that change how people behave, survive, connect, hide, obey, rebel, desire, trust, or become attached.

 I care about the rules, pressures, and structures of the world.

-I do not care about including every fact I invented if that fact does not change roleplay behavior.
+I do not care about including every fact I invented if that fact does not affect roleplay behavior.

 ### I usually want to know: